go-gitea/gitea/docs/content/doc/advanced/ci-cd.en-us.md

 ## Listing

 CI/CD solutions that have integration with Gitea.
-Following list is not complete, the purpose is to give a starting point to integrate a CI/CD process with Your Gitea instance.
+Following list is not complete, the purpose is to give a starting point to integrate a CI/CD process with your Gitea instance.

  - [Drone](https://drone.io)
  - [Jenkins](https://jenkins.io/) with [Gitea plugin](https://plugins.jenkins.io/gitea)